 In this case study, the reason for the high turnout was the matching of the target audience or persona or customer avatar of creatives and changemakers to the messaging:

 The Art Party is co-producing workshops at The Tribe, tech startup collaboration space in 2017 to help 270 creatives and changemakers get their projects funded.
 Changemakers are the force of social evolution and every one of us can become one through collaboration and being part of something greater.
 Crowdfunding already has a successful track record funding artistic and creative projects, or community-oriented social entrepreneurship projects.

-The Art Party had built up an audience of over 10,000 social media contacts on Facebook, Twitter and Instagram in Vancouver.
+The Art Party had built up an audience of over 10,000 social media contacts on Facebook (including 5000 Friends, over 2000 Fans and 2000 Group Members), Twitter and Instagram in Vancouver.
 As endorser of Earth Charter® for a just, sustainable, and peaceful planet and participated in the annual Earth Charter Day at DUDOC Vancouver, The Art Party promotes events that inspire changemakers.

 The Art Party target audience or persona is involved in social innovation, a conscious business person and is savvy.
 With the advice of Spring, The Art Party spun off Vancouver Social Innovation Meetup in 2015 for “conscious + savvy innovators”.
 The Meetup grew to over 1,000 members in 2016.
 Having the alignment of the persona representing the tribe to the messaging for the crowdfunding event resulted in a high turnout with a lot of audience engagement, offline and online.

 The live event speakers covered: